For 'Fruitvale Station' director, film school and football pay off

-LOS ANGELES (Reuters) - Two years out of the University of Southern California’s film school, Ryan Coogler is still paying down his debt.
+LOS ANGELES, July 25 (Reuters) - Two years out of the University of Southern California’s film school, Ryan Coogler is still paying down his debt.

 That may not be the case for long.
 Coogler’s first feature film, “Fruitvale Station,” goes into wide U.S. release this weekend, having earned universal acclaim from critics, awards at the Sundance and Cannes film festivals and some early Oscar buzz.
 Coogler, 27, wrote the script and directed the independent drama, while Oscar-winning actor Forest Whitaker produces.